 5.1 Any pre-existing Intellectual Property Rights of either party that are made available for use in connection with the provision of the Services shall remain vested in that party; the other party shall have a licence to use those rights so far as may be necessary to enable that party to provide or to enjoy the benefit of the Services.

-5.2 All Intellectual Property Rights that are created in the course of the provision of the Services and in the Deliverables shall belong to the Company; the Client shall have a royalty-free, perpetual licence to use those rights as envisaged by this Agreement to enable the Client to have the benefit of the Services and the Deliverables for use within the Client’s own business.
+5.2 All Intellectual Property Rights that are created in the course of the provision of the Services and in the Deliverables shall belong to the Company.
+On receipt of full payment of the Company’s invoice, the Company grants to the Client a royalty-free perpetual licence to use and reproduce all documents, reports, drawings, calculations and specifications (and the designs contained in them) which have been or will be prepared by the Company for use in relation to the building or buildings to which they refer for use within the Clients own business.

 5.3 The Company warrants to the Client that the Deliverables will not in any way infringe the Intellectual Property Rights of any other person and the Company will indemnify the Client and keep the Client fully indemnified in respect of any losses, liabilities, demands, actions and claims that the Client might incur or suffer as a result of any breach of this warranty.

 5.4 If the indemnity in clause 6.3 is to be called upon the Client shall:

 5.4.1 promptly notify the Company in writing of the claim;

 5.4.2 make no admission or settlement without the Company’s prior written consent;

 5.4.3 allow the Company to have control over the conduct of the claim including any litigation; and

 5.4.4 give the Company such assistance and information that the Company reasonably requires.